lulugo19/mci-ss18/ms2/ms1_corrections/hierarchical_task_analysis.md

 ## Revision

-Added descriptions and a conclusion.
+Added descriptions and a conclusion, added tasks 3 - 5.